ogdenpm/tool-src/doc/Tools.md

 ```
 'APPEND'     switch to APPEND mode, rest of line is interpreted as per APPEND mode
 value ['x' repeatCnt] where repeatCnt is a hex number and value is one of
-	hexvalue
+	 number   a hex number
     'string'  C string escapes \a \b \f \n \r \t \v \' \" \\ \xnn and \nnn are supported
      -        set to uninitialised. (error in APPEND mode)
      =        leave unchanged i.e. skip the bytes. (error in APPEND mode)
-     $START   patches two bytes with the start address of the program
+     $START   patches with the two byte start address of the program
+     $number  patches with a two byte hex number
 ```

 #### Meta token assignments